Caversham (Reading ward): Environment

+Facilities

+The ward includes Caversham primary school, Queen Anne's School and Caversham preparatory school.
+Churches in the ward include St Peter's, St John the Baptist, and Our Lady and Saint Anne.

+The village centre of Caversham, centred around Bridge Street, Church Road, St Martin's Precinct and Prospect Street, is in the ward, and includes a significant amount of retail space.

+Representation

 As with all Reading wards, the ward elects three councillors to Reading Borough Council.
-Elections since 2004 are generally held by thirds, with elections in three years out of four, although the 2022 elections were for all councillors due to the boundary changes.
-The ward councillors are currently Jan Gavin, Jacopo Lanzoni and Matt Yeo, who are all members of the Labour party.
+Elections since 2004 are generally held by thirds, with elections in three years out of four.
+As of May 2026, the ward councillors are Jan Gavin, Jacopo Lanzoni and Matt Yeo, who are all members of the Labour party.